myquay/michael-mckenna.com/blog/content/post/2016/generating-an-apple-push-notification-certificate-on-windows.md

-+++
-date = "2016-04-23T09:56:32+12:00"
+---
+publishDate: 2016-04-23T09:56:32+12:00
+title: Generating an Apple Push Notification Certificate on Windows
-description = "Following most instructions Apple seemed to think my IIS generated CSR was invalud." title = "Generating an Apple Push Notification Certificate on Windows" url = "/generating-an-apple-push-notification-certificate-on-windows" tags = ["ios", "guide"]
+summary: Following most instructions Apple seemed to think my IIS generated CSR was invalud.
-+++
+url: /generating-an-apple-push-notification-certificate-on-windows
+tags:
+    - ios
+    - guide
+---

 Following [most instructions](https://wiki.scn.sap.com/wiki/display/SAPMOB/How+to+generate+an+APNS+certificate+used+for+sending+push+messages+to+the+custom+Afaria+Client+application) [on the web make](https://tomasmcguinness.com/2012/06/28/generating-an-apple-ios-certificate-using-windows/) it sound as easy as generating a CSR using IIS.
 However I ran into a few difficulties - namely Apple seemed to think my brand new CSR was invalid.
 Probably has something to do with my local setup (IIS 10 on Windows 10) but that shouldn't be a road block.